walchko/github-blog/source/blog/ros/ubiquity/ubiquity_ros_image.md

+---
-# Ubiquity ROS SD Images for RPi
+title: Ubiquity ROS SD Images for RPi

-**Written:** 10 Nov 2018
+date: 21 Sep 2019
+---

 ## Images

 Ubiquity Robotics has created SD card images with ROS already installed.
 You can [download here](https://downloads.ubiquityrobotics.com/pi.html).
-They are based on Ubuntu rather than Raspbian
+They are based on Ubuntu 16.04 rather than Raspbian

 1. Burn image to SD card
 1. In the boot volume, do `touch ssh` to enable ssh connections